I’m not a role model, am I?

-When I started blogging that how I saw it: I wanted to use this platform to somehow give other autistic people guidance on how to live their life and to do that I felt I needed to improve myself first.
+When I started blogging that was how I saw it: I wanted to use this platform to somehow give other autistic people guidance on how to live their life and to do that I felt I needed to improve myself first.
 What happened instead I turned the blog into journal.
 Is it useful?
 I don’t know.
 Some people seem to read it.

 Am I a role model?
 No. I’m not even trying; moreover it seems to me that if I did I’d be lying to my readers and the entire world.